atomixxx/q/README.md

 ```

 Quarkus 1 Dev Mode would compile and run the application, then checking for changes and restart upon need (interaction
 with the application).
-Once in Dev mode, one can interact with the application, connect for debugging or interrupt the
+Once in Dev mode, one can call the APIs, connect for debugging or interrupt the Dev mode (using
-Dev mode (using Ctrl-C).
+Ctrl-C).

 Quarkus 2 Dev Mode has a whole lot more to offer.